browserengineering/book/book/invalidation.md

 Now that all of the layout fields are protected, we can check if any of them need to be recomputed by checking their dirty bits.
-But to check all of those dirty bits, we'd need to *visit* layout object, which can take a long time.
+But to check all of those dirty bits, we'd need to *visit* every layout object, which can take a long time.
 Instead, we should use dirty bits to minimize the number of layout objects we need to visit.